tyson-swetnam/srer-wgew/sfm/web_odm.md

 onto a [base Ubuntu image w/ Docker CE](https://use.jetstream-cloud.org/application/images/359) on Jetstream.

 WebODM can utilize additional nodes as workers for multiple project processing.

-On Jetstream we used large (10 core, 30 GB RAM), xlarge (24 core, 60 GB RAM), and xxlarge (44 core, 120 GB RAM) size instances as our worker nodes.
+For processing large jobs on Jetstream we used xlarge (24 core, 60GB RAM), and xxlarge (44 core, 120GB RAM) size instances as our worker nodes.
+On Atmosphere we used an Xlarge3 instance (16 core, 128GB RAM).
+In both cases we went with Ubuntu 14.04 or 16.04.

+We also use the `ezd` command to install Docker CE.
+Instructions available from [CyVerse Learning Center](https://cyverse-ez-quickstart.readthedocs-hosted.com/en/latest/index.html)

 We followed the standard installation procedures for WebODM through Docker